US reports over 1,000 COVID deaths in a single day | ExBulletin

 US reports over 1,000 COVID deaths in a single day

-Aug 18 (Reuters) – The United States reported more than 1,000 COVID-19 deaths on Tuesday, which equates to about 42 deaths per hour, according to a Reuters tally, as the Delta variant continues to ravage parts country with low vaccination rates.
+(Reuters) – The United States on Tuesday reported more than 1,000 deaths from COVID-19, which equates to about 42 deaths per hour, according to a Reuters tally, as the Delta variant continues to ravage parts of the country with low vaccination rates.

-Coronavirus-related deaths have increased in the United States over the past month and are on average 769 per day, the highest since mid-April, according to the Reuters tally.
+Coronavirus-related deaths have increased in the United States over the past month and are on average 769 per day, the highest since mid-April, according to Reuters tally https://graphics.reuters.com/world -coronavirus-tracker-and -Plans.

-President Joe Biden’s administration confirmed Tuesday evening that it plans to extend the requirement for travelers to wear masks on planes, trains and buses as well as at airports and train stations until mid -January.
+President Joe Bidens’ administration confirmed on Tuesday evening that it plans to expand requirements for travelers https://www.reuters.com/business/healthcare-pharmaceuticals/exclusive-us-expected-extend-transportation-mask -mandate-through-jan-18 -sources-2021-08-17 to wear masks on planes, trains and buses and at airports and train stations until mid-January.

 Like many other countries, the Delta variant presented a major challenge.